heinc1010/BAMixChecker/docs/Input.rst

 SNP list for non-human organism
 ---------------------------------------

-BAMixChecker contructed for a human NGS dataset.
+BAMixChecker is developed for a human NGS dataset.
 However, it, also, can be applied to other species with ‘--NonHumanSNPlist’ option for customized SNP list and proper reference.

 To extract only informative region, SNPs observed in a large population is required.